ArunKoshy07/WorldBankDataAnalysis/README.md

 worldbankdataanalysis-jupyter-1   |      or http://127.0.0.1:8888/?token=7544c0........77b846485945
 ```

-access jupyter notebook using the link through the browser for jupyter notebook.
+access jupyter notebook using the link through the browser. the python notebooks availbale in the notebooks folder
-the python notebooks availbale in the notebooks folder is made available on the notebook session.
+is made available on the notebook session.

 Inorder to stop and kill the containers, please press '''Ctrl+c''' on the terminal to end the session
 and followed by the below command to kill the containers.